Showing posts with label pelham. Show all posts

 The boy's soccer games were canceled because of rain.

-When we arrived everyone was glad to see us
+When we arrived, everyone was glad to see you.

-I went to the car to get the leftovers, and the peanuts, I took them inside.
+I went to the car to get the leftovers and the peanuts.
+I looked them over.

 We played word games on TV with Charity, Dakota, and Sierra.

-The first night my husband and I slept in Dakota’s bed, it did not sleep very well.
+The first night my husband and I slept in Dakota's bed, I did not sleep very well.

 Day 2: Friday, October 24, 2008

-It poured rain all day, it was a great day for indoor activity.
+It poured rain all day, making it a great day for indoor activity.

 Our picture was taken and put on the two cards.